Marathon Airlines

-Marathon Airlines, is a Greek airline headquartered in Glyfada, Greece.
+Marathon Airlines is a Greek airline headquartered in Glyfada, Greece.
 Its core activities are executive charter services, wet lease and aircraft management services.
-The airline plans to expand its activities and commence scheduled international services between Athens and Benghazi in March 2023.

 Operations

-Marathon Airlines holds a European air operator's certificate (AOC) in Greece and currently operates a fleet of 2 aircraft, and includes private jet charter, aircraft management and Wet Lease (ACMI).
+Marathon Airlines holds a European air operator's certificate (AOC) in Greece and currently operates a fleet of Embraer aircraft, and includes private jet charter, aircraft management and Wet Lease (ACMI).
+The airline is also a member of Wyvern, the EBAA, and the ERA.
+As of 2023, the airline planned to expand its activities and commence scheduled international services between Athens and Benghazi.